-Such tools are advancing toward enabling virtual engineering.
-Initially they functioned primarily as selection tools for people who already had a good idea of what they needed … But now they let engineers describe what motion they need accomplish to get guidance, added May.
+Such tools are advancing virtual engineering.
+Initially they functioned as selection tools for engineers who already had a good idea of what they needed … but now they let engineers describe a needed motion to get guidance, added May.

 Virtual customization can help solve specific motion-design problems — as in digital machine simulation for CNC platforms to allow design validation and real-time monitoring, to give one specific example.
 “Here, exported CAD components help create a virtual machine model with real axis motion,” explained Ocampo.
 “Then virtual tooling moves through prescribed moves to cut raw material to programmed shapes.
 From there, the (virtually processed) digital workpiece can export to a CAD compatible file for more comparison or use in subsequent processing steps.”